 Mold won't fix itself.
 Mold and dust mites thrive in conditions where there are high levels of humidity and moisture prevalent.
 Both mold and dust mites need moisture from the air to survive.
 When humidity levels drop below 60% they will not be able to thrive.

-Since 1987, we have helped homeowners, like you, improve indoor environments and air quality, spanning all across Connecticut and New York.
+Since 1987, we have helped homeowners, like you, improve indoor environments and air quality, spanning all across Connecticut.
 Contact us today for a free moisture control quote to find out what's troubling your home and how we can repair it.

 Mold spores are present nearly everywhere, growing when they meet sufficient temperature, moisture, and organic material to grow.